CrankOne/hep-soft/README.md

 (1) This is a long-term goal that will remain unreached for, may be, couple of years, depending on community support.

+# Security Dispositions: Creation of a Dedicated User

+It is crucial for most of the systems by security reasons to isolate container management activities.
+We do solve this by introducing a dedicated no-login
+user:

+    # useradd -M collector          # create the user named `collector'
+    # usermod -L collector          # set this account to be no-login
+    # gpasswd -a collector docker   # grant `docker' group privelegies to user

+If last command indicates, there is no `docker` group, you probably need to create it manually and let the docker service know then:

+    # groupadd docker
+    # service docker restart

+If your user and collector have to share the same dir, e.g. when you're making changes in this repository you may consider adding your account to group `collector` and changing owning rule for the current directory to allow both, you and `collector` user to write there.
+It is useful because the Bob Build Tool usually uses current directory extensively:

+    # gpasswd -a ${USER} collector
+    # adduser collector ${USER}
+    # gpasswd collector ${USER}
+    $ newgrp collector
+    $ chown ${USER}:collector .

+Note: you probably would like to re-login to restore your primary group after `newgrp` that switches your current primary group.

 # Deploying the Tools

 There is a short script for quick start in this repo: `mk-venv.sh`, well tested